Robust-Multi-Task Gradient Boosting: Related Work

 \section{Related Work}

-This section reviews prior work relevant to our proposed approach.
+This section reviews prior work relevant to the proposed approach.
 We begin by introducing the core ideas and categories of \ac{MTL} in Subsection~\ref{sub_sec:mtl_related_work}.
 In Subsection~\ref{sub_sec:gb_related_work}, we summarize the development of \ac{GB} and its variants.
-Finally, in Subsection~\ref{sub_sec:gb_mtl}, we discuss prior attempts to apply boosting methods to multi-task problems and highlight the differences between these approaches and ours.
+Finally, in Subsection~\ref{sub_sec:gb_mtl}, we discuss prior attempts to apply boosting methods to \ac{MTL} problems and highlight the differences between these approaches and ours.